 The Wildlife Conservation and Science team co-ordinates most research projects, including research conducted at our properties, in the field, and in partnership with other research organisations and zoological institutions.
 Our Community Conservation team also engages in research that allows us to increase the effectiveness of our behaviour change campaigns, visitor experiences and education goals.

 Zoos Victoria welcomes research proposals from external organisations (e.g. universities, government agencies and other zoos).
-All proposals are evaluated against a set of criteria to determine their alignment with our research and organisational priorities with support dependent on feasibility, resources and animal welfare and ethical considerations.
+All proposals are evaluated against a set of criteria to determine their alignment with our research and organisational priorities with approval dependent on feasibility, resources and animal welfare and ethical considerations.